Cataracts are a cloudy change within the lens of the eye.

 Pterygia are sun-related growths on the surface of the eye and are very common in Australia.
 They may cause visual loss, redness and irritation They are effectively removed with surgery with a graft, which prevents them growing back

 Most pterygia will be in the inner corner of the white of the eye.
 Less commonly, they are in the outer corner of the white of the eye.

-When asked, many people wrongly believe that a cataract is a “film” or “growth” that forms over the eye.A cataract is actually within the eye itself, and not normally visible from the outside.
+When asked, many people wrongly believe that a cataract is a “film” or “cloudiness” that grows on the outside of the eye.
+This is incorrect.
+A cataract is actually a problem that develops within the lens inside the eye.

 Most cataracts are simply the product of natural aging of the lens of the eye.
 Therefore, everyone’s eyes will form cataract over a certain age.
 Cataracts are commonly seen over the age of 50 years old, and most commonly cause symptoms over the age of 60 years old.

 Some conditions may cause specific types of cataract, or accelerate the formation of cataract.
 These include:

 - Eye trauma